Octanoz/AdventOfCode2017/Day06/instructions.md

 ## Rules

 The reallocation routine operates in cycles.
-In each cycle, it finds the memory bank with the most blocks (ties won by the lowest-numbered memory bank) and redistributes those blocks among the banks.
-To do this, it removes all of the blocks from the selected bank, then moves to the next (by index) memory bank and inserts one of the blocks.
-It continues doing this until it runs out of blocks; if it reaches the last memory bank, it wraps around to the first one.
+In each cycle:

+- Find the memory bank with the most blocks
+    - Ties won by the lowest-indexed memory bank
+- Redistributes those blocks among the banks
+    - Remove all of the blocks from the selected bank
+    - Moves to the next (by index) memory bank and inserts one of the blocks.
+    - Continues doing this until it runs out of blocks; - Wrap around to the first one if last one is reached

 The debugger would like to know how many redistributions can be done before a blocks-in-banks configuration is produced that *has been seen before*.